Giving Frequently Asked Questions

 How Do I Make My Gift?

 The easiest and quickest way is to go through our website: www.francisparker.org/givenow.
 For more details, including how to make gifts of stock or where to learn more about putting Parker in your will, please visit Ways to Give.
-If you prefer to write a check, make it out to "Francis Parker School," and in the memo section indicate where you want to gift to go.
+If you prefer to write a check, make it out to "Francis Parker School," and in the memo section indicate where you want your gift to go.
 Send gifts to the Advancement Office, Francis Parker School, 6501 Linda Vista Road, San Diego, CA 92111.
 Parker's tax ID number is 95-1696720.

 How Do I Create a Named Endowment Fund?